home-assistant/home-assistant.io/source/_docs/configuration.markdown

 There are many ways you can edit `configuration.yaml`.
 Here are three options to get you started:

+The simplest is to use the File Editor add-on.
+This will allow you to edit your configuration from within Home Assitant itself.

+You can also use Samba (you may need to install the Samba add-on) and your favourite file editor.

 The most basic is to use SSH to connect to the system (you may need to install the SSH add-on) and then use `nano` (or `vim`) to edit the file.

-You can also use Samba (again, you may need to install the Samba add-on) and your favourite file editor.

-There's a [Visual Studio Code](https://github.com/hassio-addons/addon-vscode#home-assistant-community-add-on-visual-studio-code) that allows you to edit your configuration within Home Assistant itself.

 ## Reloading changes